Traditional foods in Italy to whet your appetite on your ultimate Italy vacation

 Ragu Alla Bolognese, or Bolognese sauce, is considered to be the national dish of Italy since it is used widely in Italian cuisine with many traditional Italian dishes and some of the best Italian dishes (spaghetti, tagliatelle, pappardelle, fettuccine…) across Italy.
 Authentic Bolognese sauce is made from tomatoes, minced beef, garlic, wine, and herbs.
 Although Bolognese sauce originates from the city of Bologna, you can enjoy it throughout Italy.

+Italian pizza is one of the most popular food in the world.
 This traditional Italian food is made of flattened round dough topped with cheese, and tomatoes, and additionally garnished with basil, olives, and oregano.
 Depending on the toppings, among the most famous types of traditional Italian pizza are Margherita all Napoletana (Naples style pizza with tomatoes, mozzarella cheese, and basil), Pizza Marinara (with tomatoes, garlic, and oregano), Pizza Quattro Stagioni (‘four seasons’ pizza with four sections of four different toppings), Pizza Quattro Formaggi (pizza with four different cheeses), and Pizza Siciliana (Sicilian style pizza with tomatoes, cheese, onions, and anchovies).
 There’s no question, pizza is one of the top 5 Italian foods.

 Focaccia is a traditional Italian flatbread similar to pizza.
 The most popular focaccia is Focaccia al Rosmarin (Foccacia garnished with rosemary).
 Focaccia is commonly served as a side bread with typical Italian dishes, as an appetizer, snack and as sandwich bread.
 There are two types of focaccia: savory and sweet.
 Savory focaccia (with rosemary, garlic, basil or even prosciutto) and sweet focaccia (with honey, raisins, sugar and similar sweet ingredient ).
 Focaccia is also typical Italian fast food.